deciduously/tictactoe-hs/haskell-in-english.md

 hFlush stdout
 ```

-`putStr` is going to simply send its input to stdout, and `hFlush` flushs the stdout buffer (ensuring the full string is printed out) before advancing to the next instruction.
+`putStr` is going to simply send its input to stdout and `hFlush` flushes the stdout buffer (ensuring the full string is printed out) before advancing to the next instruction.

-Immediately following, we've got `n <- getLine`.
-This just says we should wait for stdin, and when we get a `\n`, store the contents of the line entered to a local binding `n`.
+Immediately following, we've got `n <- getLine`.  `getLine` waits for stdin and returns the contents when we get a `\n`, which we store to a local binding `n`.
 We can do this inside of our `do` block so that the value passed in is available to the rest of the function.
 As soon as the user enters a line of text and hits enter, we'll move on.

 Now we get to the big `case` statement of `runGame`.
-This is where we appropriately dispatch an action based on what the user entered.
+This is where we appropriately choose an action based on what the user entered.
 This control flow construct is not at all dissimilar to a `switch` in other languages - more similar to a `match`, actually, in terms of expressive power.
 We're going to match the value we just received from the user against a few patterns to see how to handle it.

 We'll start with the outer layer: